 This will be decided as follows:

 - People with tickets within a given number of minutes either side of the winning ticket (regardless of which player number they have) will be invited to send us their ticket, along with their contact details.
-Say a goal is scored in minute 67 (whether by a player numbered 1 to 11 or a substitute or an own goal), all the people who send in minute 67 would be put into a hat and one picked at random as the prize winner.
+Say a goal is scored in minute 67, all the people who send in minute 67 would be put into a hat and one picked at random as the prize winner.
 If no one sends in minute 67, then we would turn to people who have sent in minutes 66 and 68; then 65 and 69; and so on.

 - This procedure is modified for a winning ticket in minutes 1, 2, 89 and 90.
 Say a goal is scored in minute 89, all the people who send in minute 89 would be put into a hat and one picked at random.
 If no one sends in minute 89, then we would turn to people who have sent in minutes 88 and 90, then, 87, then 86, and so on.

 - For a nil-nil match, we will do a random draw from 1 – 90 (to determine the notional minute of a goal) and invite ticket holders to come forward, as above.

 Unclaimed prizes will be donated to the AFC Wimbledon Foundation.